Shipping Corporation of New Zealand: State-owned enterprise

 From 1 April 1987 the Shipping Corporation became the Shipping Corporation of New Zealand Limited, along with other government-owned departments and corporations, became a State-owned enterprise, and was required to make a profit.

 Privatisation

 In the 1987 budget, it was announced that the New Zealand Line would be sold.

-The New Zealand Line was privatised in March 1989, being sold to Associated Container Transportation (ACT), trading as P&O for $33.5 million.
+The New Zealand Line was privatised in March 1989, being sold to P&O for $33.5 million.